ErikHgm/carss-react-frontend/README.md

   - [Prettier](https://prettier.io/) - Code Formatting.

 ## Testing
+A separate document for testing can be found [here](/TESTING.md).

 ### Bugs

 #### Fixed Bugs
+  - [Click here](https://github.com/ErikHgm/carss-react-frontend/search?q=fix&type=commits) to view a list of fixed bugs that has been completed.

 #### Remaining Bugs
+  - No known remaining bugs.

 ### Testing User Stories from User Experience (UX) Section